Baiji: Causes of decline

 The World Conservation Union (IUCN) has noted the following as threats to the species: a period of hunting by humans during the Great Leap Forward, entanglement in fishing gear, the illegal practice of electric fishing, collisions with boats and ships, habitat loss, and pollution.
 Further studies have noted that a lack of information on the baiji's historical distribution or ecology, the environmental impact of the construction of the Three Gorges Dam on the living space of the baiji, and the failure to act for the protection of the baiji are also threats to the species.

 During the Great Leap Forward, when traditional veneration of the baiji was denounced, it was hunted for its flesh and skin, and quickly became scarce.

-As China developed economically, pressure on the river dolphin grew significantly.
+As China developed economically, pressure on the Yangtze river dolphin grew significantly.
 Industrial and residential waste flowed into the Yangtze.
 The riverbed was dredged and reinforced with concrete in many locations.
 Ship traffic multiplied, boats grew in size, and fishermen employed wider and more lethal nets.
 Noise pollution caused the nearly blind animal to collide with propellers.
 Stocks of the dolphin's prey declined drastically in the late 20th century, with some fish populations declining to one thousandth of their pre-industrial levels.